garv-shah/brain/content/notes/School Subjects/English Language/Subsystems/Morphology & Lexicology.md

 >
 > **Etymology**:: the history of how words became the words ^1677146913663

+# Morphology
+Morphology is the branch of linguistics that studies *the structure of words.*

+In English and many other languages, many words can be broken down into parts, for example
+- unhappiness -> un-happi-ness
+- horses -> horse-s
+- walking -> walk-ing

 ## The Parts of Speech
 A part of speech is a class of words based on the word's function, the way it works in a sentence.
 They are sometime's referred to as word classes.